 Urban Boarding (from Year 5)

-The Tuckshop, known as the Croc’s Café, provides a range of healthy and interesting meals and snacks for breakfast, morning tea and lunch.
-The Croc’s Café menu is available on the School App.
+The Croc’s Café (Tuckshop) is open for breakfast from 7:30am, morning tea and lunch, providing a range of healthy and delicious meals and snacks.
+The Croc’s Café menu is available on the Clayfield College App.

 10. How can we become involved in the Clayfield community?